-The physiology of speech production described above is typically modeled by a so called dual excitation speech production model illustrated in Figure 6.
-The goal of this lab course will be to extract the parameters needed to determine the dual excitation speech source model.
-It consists of a filter A(z), modeling the influence of the vocal tract.
-This filter is excited by an impulse train, resembling the fundamental frequency (F_0) as well as noise, resembling the residual (X).
+The physiology of speech production described above is typically modeled by a so-called dual excitation speech production model, which is illustrated in Figure 6.
+The goal of this lab course is to extract the parameters needed to determine the dual excitation speech source model.
+The model consists of a filter A(z), modeling the influence of the vocal tract.
+This filter is excited by an impulse train, resembling the fundamental frequency (F_0) , as well as noise, resembling the residual (X).